Post-Election Priorities, COVID-19 Relief, and Planning Your Advocacy Strategy

 For policy leaders returning in January or assuming office for the first time, these first several weeks following the elections are prime time to begin setting their priorities.
 We strongly encourage you to take a few moments now to be among the first to introduce or reintroduce your orchestra to your re-elected or newly elected officials.
 Seek out your local partners and do this work together.
 These first conversations are great opportunities for everyone to listen for a better understanding of what is needed in your community.

-If your orchestra has a productive relationship with a member of the U.S. Congress, please be sure to !
+If your orchestra has a productive relationship with a member of the U.S. Congress, please be sure to let us know!
 The League is here to help you by speaking up in the nation’s capital, strategically partnering with the broader arts and nonprofit sectors, and growing your orchestra’s capacity to directly engage with policy issues.

 Your Advocacy Toolkit